Jed Madela: Career

 He is currently enjoying sell-out concerts in the Philippines and around the world.
 He is also a mainstay of ABS-CBN's Sunday noontime show ASAP, a mentor on Your Face Sounds Familiar and a regular judge on Tawag ng Tanghalan, an amateur singing competition currently aired as a segment of the noontime show It's Showtime.

-As a way of giving back, Madela has also spent this time mentoring aspiring artists.
+As a way of giving back, Madela has spent time mentoring aspiring artists.

 Voice

 Madela possesses the vocal range of a countertenor, spanning from his lowest note at F#2, to his highest note at Bb5.